-The Group uses third party funding which mostly bears floating interest rates indexed to the short and medium to long-term Euribor.
-The risk arising from fluctuations in interest rates is growing due to the upwards trend in rates which considerably accelerated compared to previous years and is expected to continue during the year.
+The Salcef Group uses third party funding which mostly bears floating interest rates indexed to the short and medium to long-term Euribor.
+The risk arising from fluctuations in interest rates is growing due to the upwards trend in rates which accelerated compared to previous years.
 The Group's interest rate risk hedging policy is to neutralise the effect of increases in interest rates by agreeing interest rate swaps for its main loans in place.
-The sole purpose of these derivatives contracts is hedging against the interest rate risk.
-Therefore the Group has no speculative derivatives.
+The purpose of such interest rate swaps is solely to hedge interest rate risk; therefore, the Group does not hold derivatives for speculative purposes.